North Georgia Rivers

 Is the Soque River the best trophy trout water in Georgia?

 Yes — the Soque consistently produces Georgia's biggest brown trout, and no other water in the state does this as reliably.
-Its rare combination of cold limestone-influenced spring water, a rich food base, fish stocked to grow large, and limited private-water pressure is what sets it apart.
+Its rare combination of cold limestone-influenced spring water, a rich food base, fish stocked to grow large, and limited private-water pressure is what sets it apart from every freestone and tailwater in the region.

 What makes the Soque's water special?

 It's spring-fed and limestone-influenced, which is rare in the Southeast.
-The water stays in the 50s to low 60s year-round — the sweet spot for brown-trout growth — and the limestone raises the pH and dissolves minerals that drive a richer food base of sowbugs, scuds, and insects than acidic Appalachian streams.
+The water stays in the 50s to low 60s year-round — the sweet spot for brown-trout growth — and the limestone raises the pH and dissolves minerals that drive a richer food base of sowbugs, scuds, and insects than acidic Appalachian streams can produce.

 How fast do trout grow on the Soque?